stratum-mining/stratumprotocol.org/src/getting-started.md

 After starting a pool, and a translation proxy, let’s start a CPU miner.
 We’ve done tests with CPUMiner.

-1. Setup the correct CPUMiner for your OS:
+Setup the correct CPUMiner for your OS:
-   1. You can download the binary directly from [here](https://sourceforge.net/projects/cpuminer/files/);
+- You can download the binary directly from [here](https://sourceforge.net/projects/cpuminer/files/);
-   2. Or compile it from https://github.com/pooler/cpuminer
+- Or compile it from [https://github.com/pooler/cpuminer](https://github.com/pooler/cpuminer)

-2. Go into directory of the downloaded CPUMiner, for example:
+Go into directory of the downloaded CPUMiner, for example:
    ```
    cd Downloads/
    ```
-3. Then run it with:
+Then run:
    ```
    ./minerd -a sha256d -o stratum+tcp://localhost:34255 -q -D -P
    ```